smgabier/gem-site/README.md

  A db.sql file is located in the gem-site repository which is required to be imported into the mysql database and the correct user account permissions needs to be granted.

- The outcome is to load the web page presented by nginx which shoulod display the PHP code and content from the mysql database.
+ The outcome is to load the web page presented by nginx which should display the PHP code and content from the mysql database.